appseconnect/docs/_posts/ProcessFlow Management/2020-03-19-export and import-lookup.md

 ![Export Importlookup6](../../staticfiles/processflow/media/export-importlookup6.png)
 6. On clicking the Yes button, the records get uploaded in the selected Repository Collection.
 On expanding the selected node, you can view the uploaded records.
  ![Export Importlookup7](../../staticfiles/processflow/media/export-importlookup7.png)
-**The column Type is the name of the Reference Table in portal.Importing a file from a Reference Table will upload all the records only for the selected table.
+**(a)The column Type is the name of the Reference Table in portal.
+  (b) Importing a file from a Reference Table will upload all the records only for the selected table.
   Users need to click the Ellipsis button for the selected table, for viewing the Import button.
 The steps for Importing remains the same as provided above.
- Duplicate records will not be imported from the file if already exists for Repository Collection or Reference Tables.**
+  (c) Duplicate records will not be imported from the file if already exists for Repository Collection or Reference Tables.**

 Following the above steps, you can successfully Import a Lookup Record for a Repository Collection.